Optimization-Based Ramping Reserve Allocation of BESS for AGC Enhancement: Problem Formulation of Ramping Reserve Allocation

-where $\mu_{i,k}$ is the cycle depth between last two residues, $\mathcal R_{i,k+1}$ is the updated set of residues (the extrema unremoved by rainflow-counting algorithm), and $x_{i,k}$ is the latest SoC information, which together with $\mathcal R_{i,k}$ actually converts SoC trajectories that entail non-uniform fluctuations into consecutive cycles that can be full or half.
-A full cycle consists of a charge half cycle and a discharge half cycle, and it might be nested within other cycles once new SoC samples are acquired.
+where $\mu_{i,k}$ is the cycle depth between the last two residues, $\mathcal R_{i,k+1}$ is the updated set of residues (the extrema unremoved by the rainflow-counting algorithm), and $x_{i,k}$ is the latest SoC information, which together with $\mathcal R_{i,k}$ actually converts SoC trajectories that entail non-uniform fluctuations into consecutive cycles that can be full or half.
+A full cycle consists of a charge half-cycle and a discharge half-cycle, and it might be nested within other cycles once new SoC samples are acquired.